KwKKei/DSC180AB-StaticWebsite/index.md

 Mentor: Hao Jian Jin

 ---
+### Background
+**What is Threat Modeling?**
+Threat modeling is the process of identifying and assessing potential security threats, vulnerabilities, and risks within a system.
+It allows organizations to anticipate privacy and security risks and develop mitigation strategies accordingly.

+**Purpose of Threat Modeling**
+The primary goal of threat modeling is to provide a structured approach to analyzing privacy risks.
+This includes:
+1. Identifying threats that could exploit vulnerabilities in a system.
+2. Understanding how privacy risks impact individuals and organizations.
+3. Establishing a privacy risk management framework to facilitate proactive risk mitigation

 ### Introduction
+Privacy design decisions in software development often follow an informal and unstructured process.
+Managers and engineers typically start with high-level privacy principles, such as avoiding the collection of user data without consent or minimizing data retention to reduce risk, but their translation into low-level design choices is frequently guided by intuition rather than systematic evaluation.
+This gap leads to inconsistencies and missed opportunities for optimizing user privacy.

-**PrivacyVerb introduces a reusable, verb-centric approach to privacy threat modeling, shifting away from the conventional case-by-case, noun-centric design process.
+To address this challenge, we propose PrivacyVerb, a new privacy design framework that helps practitioners systematically explore the privacy-related design space and make informed decisions.
+PrivacyVerb introduces a reusable, verb-centric approach to privacy threat modeling, shifting away from the conventional case-by-case, noun-centric design process.
 By abstracting privacy-relevant actions into structured verb-based units across data flows, stakeholder interactions, and individual design choices, PrivacyVerb enables practitioners to systematically compare and reuse privacy decisions.
-This approach improves efficiency, consistency, and accessibility, making privacy engineering more scalable and reducing the expertise needed to design privacy-sensitive data practices.**
+This approach improves efficiency, consistency, and accessibility, making privacy engineering more scalable and reducing the expertise needed to design privacy-sensitive data practices.

+### Application Feature

 ### Actual Page of the Application